oskopek/nlu/project2/README.md

-make status # watch job status on Leonhard make test   # run unit tests (not used extensively) make train  # train locally with sct/flags.py as flags
+make status # watch job status on Leonhard make test   # run unit tests (not used extensively) make train  # train locally with sct/flags.py as flags make runall # run all experiments in sct/experiments one after each other (currently only roemmele*)
 ```